mayank-097/Java-Jdbc/README.md

 # Java-Jdbc

-java connection with database mysql.
+* Java connection with database mysql.
+* Menu driven java program to retrieve data from database using prepared statement